-We have represented clients of greatly varying degrees of wealth, business acumen, post secondary education, investment sophistication, in a variety of claims relating to the sale of defective investments products or the provision of negligent if not fraudulent investment advice.
+Over the last twenty-five years, we have represented many clients, including many pension plans, trusts, and individual clients, individual investors from all walks of life, and of greatly varying degrees of wealth, business acumen, post-secondary education, investment sophistication, in a variety of claims against securities broker-dealers, stockbrokers and other investment professionals relating to the sale of defective investments products or the provision of negligent if not fraudulent investment advice.

 - Successfully represented foreign investor against US broker-dealer before FINRA Arbitration, the United States District Court for the Southern District of New York, and the United States Second Circuit Court of Appeals as to the Federal Arbitration Act, FINRA jurisdiction and control person liability under the federal securities laws.